Blind dogs or dogs visually impaired can still lead

 Below are some tips that can help you, help your dog with a vision impairment.

-- Dog-Proof Your Home & Yard - Remove any objects from your home or yard or otherwise prevent access to them, that could pose a threat or harm to your Schnauzer.
+Dog-Proof Your Home & Yard - Remove any objects from your home or yard or otherwise prevent access to them, that could pose a threat or harm to your Schnauzer.
 Make sure unused items are picked up off the floor so your Schnauzer does not trip or bump into them.
 Examine your backyard and take the necessary precautions outside as well.
 For example, do you have a rose bush (or some other thorny plant) that is at your Schnauzer's eye level?
 If so remove it or blanket it when your Schnauzer is outside.
 A dog that cannot see could easily scratch his cornea or hurt himself if he were to run into it.
 So get on all fours and check out the potential dangers inside and outside your home.

-- Rearrange Your Furniture Although you want to keep things as normal as possible for your Miniature Schnauzer, you might need to rearrange your furniture a bit to help him out.
+Rearrange Your Furniture - Although you want to keep things as normal as possible for your Miniature Schnauzer, you might need to rearrange your furniture a bit to help him out.
 By creating wider paths and/or removing any unnecessary pieces of furniture, your Schnauzer will be able to navigate through your home quite easily on his own.
 However, try and do this only once so your Schnauzer can feel confident in navigating around alone once he has familiarized himself with the new placement.
 Rearranging furniture too often can cause major dog anxiety and stress in dogs with limited eyesight.

-Great Tip To Help Blind Dogs: Make paths for your Schnauzer by putting in place plastic floor runner so your Schnauzer can navigate more easily throughout your home.
+Create a Pathway - Make paths for your Schnauzer by putting in place plastic floor runner so your Schnauzer can navigate more easily throughout your home.
 He will learn from touch and sound that he is on the right path.

+Block Danger Zones - Limit access completely to potentially dangerous areas of your home (like the stairs) by installing baby gates.
 Also close doors to rooms that may prevent hazards to your Schnauzer.
 Rooms with lots of items, clutter, work areas, etc…

 easily navigate to on his own when he feels the need for some alone

 Also, always keep your Schnauzer's dog food dish and water bowl in the same area.

-- Keep Canine with Limited Vision on Leash - Whenever you go outside with your dog, be sure you have complete control of him at all times by keeping him on a leash (unless you are in your own fenced-in backyard).
+Keep Canine with Limited Vision on Leash - Whenever you go outside with your dog, be sure you have complete control of him at all times by keeping him on a leash (unless you are in your own fenced-in backyard).
 Even then you must be mindful of hot tubs, pools, playground equipment, or other items that could pose a threat to a dog with limited eyesight or blindness in dogs.
 Never walk your Schnauzer off leash or let your Schnauzer loose in unfamiliar areas.
 And be sure your Schnauzer is always wearing his ID tags.

 note: While training Step Up and Step Down use treats on each step to help encourage your dog.
 Another tip, use some type of marker at the end of the very last step down so your dog knows when he has reached the end of the staircase.
 You can just add a different rug or again use the clear plastic ribbed floor runner.

-- Inform Visitors - Blind dogs may get defensive or aggressive when others approach, so inform visitors or strangers you come in contact with about your Schnauzer's blindness.
+Inform Visitors - Blind dogs may get defensive or aggressive when others approach, so inform visitors or strangers you come in contact with about your Schnauzer's blindness.
 Have them lightly clap their hands or speak to your dog, so your Schnauzer knows someone is approaching.
 (Or have them use the approach command).
 The approach command is great for you to use when walking your dog.
 You can use it when you see other people or animals coming in your direction.
 The Approach command puts your Schnauzer on notice so the passersby won't startle him.

 note: Some blind dogs have a problem with separation anxiety, as they rely heavily on their owners.
 Using the bell will let them know when you are around for sure.
 Also teach your blind dog an easy path to their safe zone.
 This will help your blind Schnauzer cope when he feels stress or fear when left alone.